Russell E. Train Fellowships

 _______________________________________________________________________________________

-2023 Fellowship: Enhancing Capacity for Current and Aspiring University Faculty
+2024 Fellowship: Current and Aspiring University Faculty

-To strengthen local capacity in Asia, Africa, and Latin America and Caribbean, WWF’s Russell E. Train Education for Nature Program (EFN) seeks to support current and aspiring faculty members to pursue PhD degrees in-country, regionally, or globally.
+To strengthen local capacity in Asia, Africa, and Latin America and Caribbean, WWF’s Russell E. Train Education for Nature Program (EFN) seeks to support current and aspiring faculty members to pursue their PhD in-country, regionally, or globally.
 The objective of this competitive fellowship is to advance the development of a critical mass of outstanding and well-trained experts, natural and social scientists, and practitioners who will continue to increase the learning, research, and engagement in conservation science and leadership.

 View full grant guidelines in PDF version.
 EN ESPAÑOL